Estonian artists to perform at Pori Jazz Festival next Tuesday

 Estonian songwriter and multi-instrumentalist Erki Pärnoja will perform at Pori Jazz with his band Erki Pärnoja : Efterglow.
 Their calm, acoustic and mystical-sounding music combines ethereal synthesizer sounds with scratching and melancholic guitar.

 We would like to thank the supporters of the “Jazz Present to Europe” project – Estonia 100, Estonian Tourist Board at Enterprise Estonia and Embassy of Estonia in Finland.
-The project is carried out in cooperation with Pori Jazz Festival on the initiative of Estonian Jazz Union and Jazzkaar.
+The project is carried out in cooperation with Pori Jazz Festival on the initiative of Jazz Estonia and Jazzkaar.